sidhantmathur/sidhantmathurtest/_posts/2018-03-21-typography.md

 categories: design
 ---

 Building a beautiful reading experience is a lot harder than it looks.
 On the surface, you've heard a couple of rules and thought, "yeah if I follow these rules, I'll have 90% of what a great blogging platform has."
 Reality is a little bit more complicated:

-I had a couple of longer blog posts up, and for some reason, they weren't as easily readable as the average [Medium](https://medium.com/) article.
+I had a couple of longer blog posts up, and for some reason, they weren't as legible as the average [Medium](https://medium.com/) article.
 Why aren't they as legible?
-The font is Sans-Serif, it's a fair size, and the lines aren't too long.
+Why do people say they're sort of hard to read?
+The font is sans-serif, it's a fair size, and the lines aren't too long.
 What exactly is wrong?
 Plenty.

 ## Serif vs. Sans-Serif